fshowalter/movielog-archive/reviews/dont-breathe-2016.md

 :backdrop_placeholder: "data:image/jpeg;base64,/9j/4AAQSkZJRgABAQAAAQABAAD/2wCEACgcHiMeDSgjISMtKygwPGRBPDc3PHtYXUlkkYCZlo91jIqgtObDoKrarYqMyP/L2u71////m8H////6/+b9//gBKy0tPDU8dkFBdviljKX4+Pj4+Pj4+Pj4+Pj47Pj4+Pj47Pj4+Ozs7Pjs+Pjs+Oz4+Pjs7Oz47Ozs7Ozs7Oz47P/AABEIAAsAFAMBIgACEQEDEQH/xAAXAAADAQAAAAAAAAAAAAAAAAAABAUB/8QAHRAAAQQCAwAAAAAAAAAAAAAAEQABAgMSMxQjQv/EABUBAQEAAAAAAAAAAAAAAAAAAAIB/8QAFhEBAQEAAAAAAAAAAAAAAAAAAAEC/9oADAMBAAIRAxEAPwCbVJpTAT3XlGOHlnKm07k5GT84Fxiho4XtcXOELLdqEolf/9k="
 ---

-_Don't Breathe_ wastes a great setup.
+The more I think about _Don't Breathe_, the less I like it.

-The story sees a teen trio burgle a blind man's dilapidated Detroit home.
+The story sees a trio of teens burgle a blind man's dilapidated Detroit home.
 But the mark proves resourceful, and soon the kids are fighting to escape.

+Getting the kids into the house takes forever.
+We sit through pages of clunky exposition meant to endear the kids to us.
+It does not.

-The film shines during the kids' first encounter with the blind man.
-These scenes crackle with palpable tension.
+Once inside, we’re treated to the film’s lone highlight.
+The kids' initial encounter with the blind man crackles with palpable tension.
 I gasped aloud when one character revealed his presence via a creaky floorboard.

-Then the script ruins everything.

-Forced plotting masquerading as cleverness plagues the film.
-Consider the kids removing their shoes when they enter the house.
-Later, the blind man smells the shoe pile to discern the number of people inside his home.
-Using one improbable act to set up another isn't clever, it's lazy writing.

-The film teams with it.
-Like the kids searching everywhere save the bedroom.
-Or later, when the trapped kids flee into the cellar.
-Or everything after that.
+Then the plot kicks in, shuffling the characters from one set piece to another with no relatable behavior or convincing motivation.
+It's lazy writing run amok.

-As time passed, I lost patience.
+As time passed, I grew restless.
 The script ignores the obvious.
 The man is blind.
 Grab a hammer, hide behind a door, and brain him.
+None of the teens try it.

-A sense of humor might have saved it.
-But the film piles one outlandish plot twist upon another without even a wink toward its own inanity.
-Worse still, it gets downright ugly, insulting more than our intelligence.
+A sense of humor might have saved the movie.
+But it piles one outlandish plot twist upon another without even a wink toward its own inanity.
+Even worse, the twists turn downright ugly, proving _Don't Breathe_ would rather push our buttons than tell a compelling story.

-The premise holds potential, but the execution frustrates.
-The more I think about _Don't Breathe_, the less I like it.